Students have access to course one week prior to start date.

-This One (2) week intensive course is designed to train and develop participants in the Conflict Dispute Resolution venues, Mediation.
-It introduces students to Alternative Dispute Resolution (ADR) as a means of peacefully resolving disputes.
-Participants will review the growth and application of settlement options in the United States, the use and standards of both traditional and non-traditional dispute resolution options.
-Successful graduates of this course will be awarded a Certificate of Completion with the International Association for Continuing Education and Training (IACEAT) Accreditation.
+This intensive six week course is designed to train and develop participants in the Conflict Dispute Resolution, Mediation.
+It introduces students to Alternative Dispute Resolution (ADR) as a means of resolve disputes in the workplace.
+Participants will review the application of dispute resolution settlement options and standards of both traditional and non-traditional dispute resolution options.
+Successful graduates of this course will be awarded a Certificate of Completion with the International Association for Continuing Education and Training (IACET) Accreditation credits.

-The course follows selected chapters of the Nolan- Haley Alternative Dispute Resolutionas considered essential by the Instructors and concludes with training in drafting a basic mediation Agreement and Roles plays.
+The course follows selected chapters of the Nolan- Haley Alternative Dispute Resolution In a Nutshell as well as hand picked related course material considered essential by the Instructors.
+The course concludes with training in drafting a basic mediation Agreement and Practical Exercises, Roles plays.

 Session 1.
 Chapter One- Introduction to Alternative Dispute Resolution.
 The first chapter introduces ADR historically and thematically and then explores the nature of disputes.
 The chapter concludes with a review of the benefits and drawbacks of ADR.

 Session 5.
 Drafting the Mediation Agreement.
 The purpose of this session is to introduce students to various forms of mediation agreement and discussions.
-Since many courts view mediation signed agreements as a contract, which are enforceable when signed barring valid defenses, the instructors will discuss the basic elements of a contract.
-In many states, to included Florida, oral agreement must be memorialized to be enforceable.
-If not, the confidentiality provisions in many states limits or prevents any party to bring up any communications or agreement reach during the mediation.
 The mediator in most situation assist the parties with memorializing oral agreement in writing during conferencing.
 Therefore, it is imperative that a mediator have a working knowledge of basic elements that should be considered in an agreement.

 No Reviews found for this course.